 Why is the Invictus Games rescheduled?

-In light of the coronavirus COVID-19 pandemic, the decision has been taken that the Invictus Games The Hague 2020, presented by Jaguar Land Rover, can no longer take place as planned in May of this year.
+In light of the coronavirus COVID-19 pandemic, the decision has been taken that the Invictus Games The Hague 2020, presented by Jaguar Land Rover, can no longer take place as planned in May of 2020.

 Will I get a ticket refund?